Gen Mosque

-The Gen Miskit (Note: alternatively spelled as Gemmiskiy.) (ގެން މިސްކިތް) is a Sunni Islam mosque, located in the district of Dhadimagu, in Fuvahmulah, on the Gnaviyani Atoll, in the Maldives.
+The Gen Mosque (Note: alternatively spelled as Gemmiskiy and Gen Miskit.) (ގެން މިސްކިތް) is a Sunni Islam mosque, located in the district of Dhadimagu, in Fuvahmulah, on the Gnaviyani Atoll, in the Maldives.
 Built in c.
 1300 and before 1378, it is one of the oldest mosques in the Maldives.
 The mosque is made of coral stone and was built straight after the conversion to Islam.
 The mosque is not facing towards the Qibla.

 Overview

 The Gen Miskit is located in the district of Dhadimagu at the northern end of Fuvahmulah.
 It's now a revered site for its historical significance to the island.
 It's the first mosque that the residents of the island did their Friday prayer and Eid prayers.

 There are disputes whether Gemmiskiy is the oldest mosque in the Maldives and in Fuvahmulah, media reports and residents say that it is the oldest.
 However, in a monograph written by H.C.P.
 Bell, Fuvahmulah had four mosques prior to Gen Miskit.
 It is really uncertain.

 There has been some concern about the extinction of the mosque due to lack of maintenance by the Fuvahmulah City Council.